luisggc/schemachange/README.md

 | --continue-always-on-error                                           | Continue executing remaining always scripts after an error.
 The default is 'False'.                                                         |
 | --query-tag                                                          | A string to include in the QUERY_TAG that is attached to every SQL statement executed.                                                                                                                                                                              |

+When any continue-on-error flag is used, schemachange records full error messages for failed scripts in the change history table and reports the list of failed scripts before exiting.

 ### render

 This subcommand is used to render a single script to the console.
 It is intended to support the development and